Projective Integral Updates for High-Dimensional Variational Inference: Introduction

 \subsection{Contributions}

-The key contributions of this work are 1.~new numerical integration schemes that are suitable for mean-field and blocked mean-field distributions, 2.~analysis of optimal variational distributions, bridging efficient integration with a fixed-point optimization, and 3.~a sparsifying methodology designed to overcome practical implementation challenges for deep learning models.
+The key contributions of this work are 1.~two numerical integration schemes that are suitable for mean-field and blocked mean-field densities, 2.~the derivation of projective integral updates from a fixed-point formulation of variational inference, and 3.~implementation details for quasi-Newton variational Bayes (QNVB)\footnote{A PyTorch version is available at \url{https://github.com/sandialabs/qnvb}.}, a training algorithm using projective integral updates for Gaussian mean-fields that is designed to overcome practical challenges for deep learning.